Santa Cruz Xoxocotlán: Celebrations and commemorations

 On 1 November, more copal is burned and “Los Angelitos” play again at 3pm to bid farewell to the children and to welcome the arrival of the adults.
 At 10pm, in the center of the San Sebastian cemetery, a Catholic brotherhood known as “La Capilla” holds a prayer service accompanied by Latin chants.
 On 2 November, the altars are dismantled and the offerings are shared among family and friends as the adult dead return to “mucu amm” or the underworld in Mixtec, which is located in the center of the Earth.

 The traditions associated with Witch Tuesdays and Day of the Dead have been actively promoted by the municipal government since the 2000s.
 One reason for this is to promote tourism and the other is to counter foreign influences such as Halloween.
-In addition to encouraging the old practices associated with these events, the municipalities has sponsored cultural events to accompany them, such as musical, gastronomical and other cultural events which attract both residents and visitors from the Oaxaca city area.
+In addition to encouraging the old practices associated with these events, the municipality has sponsored cultural events to accompany them, such as musical, gastronomical and other cultural events which attract both residents and visitors from the Oaxaca city area.
 In 2005, the municipality created the largest Day of the Dead altar ever constructed here in the attempt to create a Guinness Record.
 It measured 65 meters long, 4.5 meters high decorated with 7 tons of flowers, 3,000 oranges, 2,500 bananas and 5,000 apples.
-The altar was surrounded by numerous “sand carpets,” such as those associated with traditional funerals, most with Christian themes but also included one depicting the pre-Hispanic belief of a route to the land of the dead.
+The altar was surrounded by numerous “sand carpets,” such as those associated with traditional funerals, most with Christian themes but also including one depicting the pre-Hispanic belief of a route to the land of the dead.